 FUEL AND ELECTRIC BILL: =====================================================

-1999 - 2009 ENERGY BILL FOR HOUSE: GAS = BLUE, ELECTRICITY = RED (dropped in June 2006 after PV installed).
-The lowering blue gas line in winter is due to caulking leaks and automating window shades to close with the clouds and open when sunny using HomeSeer software.
-The first "Y" axis line represents $20 and 20 Therms.
+1999 - 2014 ENERGY BILL FOR HOUSE: GAS = BLUE, ELECTRICITY = RED (June 2006= PV panels were turned on).
+The lowering trend for the blue gas line in winter is due to my caulking air leaks, adding dense-packed Cellulose in the walls in 2010, and in 2004 automating window shades to automatically close with the clouds and open when sunny using HomeSeer software.
+The first "Y" axis line represents $20 and ~20 Therms for heating.
 The electrity (red line) goes below zero in the summer:

 ==MAKE A NON SOLAR HOUSE A SOLAR HEATED HOUSE: ===========================

-Below is a "HOT AIR panel" to heat your home if you do NOT have enough windows on the south side or roof of your home to catch the winter sun.
-These are manufactured by www.yoursolarhome.com A solar powered fan pulls room conditioned air across the black surface and returns the air back into the room at 150 degrees.
+Below are "HOT AIR panels" to heat your home if you do NOT have enough windows on the south side or on the south roof of your home to catch the winter sun.
+These are manufactured by www.yoursolarhome.com A solar powered fan pulls room conditioned air across the black surface and returns the air back into the room at 150 degrees!
 The amount of air movement is comparable to a bathroom fan.

 On a zero degree Winter day, one hot air panel will increase the heat my 12x12 room from 62 to 72 degrees on a sunny day.
 The panels are air only and contain no water to worry about freezing at night time.
-Vertical orientation catches the sun better than horizontal but I made do with the horizontal space I had.
-I also caulked the back of the panels before installation to reduce cold air leakage from outside on windy days.
+Vertical orientation catches the sun better than horizontal.
+I caulked the back of the panels before installation to reduce cold air leakage from outside on windy days.

 For new construction, or if remodeling, these hot air panels can be attractively integrated into the wall.
 The panels can also be roof mounted to catch the sun using longer duct work in the attic.
 In the summer time, just turn the thermostate off and no heat will come in.
 These are the perfect solution to make a non solar house, a solar house.